Common symptoms after surgery

 It’s common to have a low-grade fever after surgery.
 Call our office if your fever is greater than 101.5 degrees Fahrenheit.

-It is not uncommon to have swelling after surgery.
+It is not uncommon to have water retention and swelling after surgery.
 Often it is at its worst between 5-10 days after surgery.
 A compression stocking, if ordered by your surgeon, should be worn, especially if you have swelling to your lower legs.
-Treatment for swelling is elevation.
+Treatment to reduce swelling after surgery is elevation.
 Your foot needs to be higher than your knee, and your knee higher than your heart.

 While in bed, use two pillows between your legs, and turn on your side with your operative hip up.